Program

 Overview

 Learn how to support children, youth and families as a professional child and youth care worker through the Bachelor of Arts in Child and Youth Care.
-You'll take three practicums during your degree, with the third practicum being eight months long in a supervised child and youth care setting.
+You'll take two practicums during your degree, gaining hands-on experience in supervised child and youth care settings.

 You'll graduate ready to take on team leader or supervisory positions in your community.
-Our grads find work in settings including schools, community centres, parent-child education settings, residential settings and programs for street-involved youth, addictions services.
+Our grads find work in settings including schools, government, community centres, parent-child education settings, residential settings, programs for street-involved youth and addictions services.

 Job opportunities

-Surveys show that 97 percent of our Child and Youth Care degree graduates are working in the field after graduation.
+Surveys show that 98 percent of graduates from this program are working in the field after graduation.
 (Source: B.C.
 Student Outcomes).
-Over 11,400 social and community service job openings are expected in B.C. for the next ten years.
+Plus, over 16,000 social and community service job openings are expected in B.C. for the next nine years.

 Further education